SebastianHalinski/Battleship/specifications/square.md

 Class Square

-The Square class represents one single location (square) of the board.
+The Square class represents one single block of the board.

 ## ATTRIBUTE: